KushtrimVisoka/kosovoelections/README.md

 Source: Central Election Commission of Kosovo (<https://www.kqz-ks.org>).

-The data were taken from the CEC website and processed in R using different packages.
-In cases where XLSX files were not accessible, PDF files were used and processed using the {pdftools} package.
+The data in this package are taken from the CEC website and processed in R using various packages for processing Excel and PDF files.

 Disclaimer: This package does not have any connection with the CEC or other public institutions in Kosovo.
 I do not claim or guarantee the